bhisaac/5eFP/5eFP-SRD.md

 Is a character muscle-­bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
 Ability scores define these qualities—a creature’s assets as well as weaknesses.

 The two main rolls of the game—the ability check and the attack roll—rely on the six ability scores.
-The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.
+The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability score bonus derived using one of the six ability scores, and compare the total to a target number.

 ## Ability Scores and Modifiers

 Each of a creature’s abilities has a score, a number that defines the magnitude of that ability.
 An ability score is not just a measure of innate capabilities but also encompasses a creature’s training and competence in activities related to that ability.

 A score of +0 is the normal human average, but adventurers and many monsters are a cut above average in most abilities.
 A score of +4 is the highest that a person usually reaches.
-Adventurers can have scores as high as +5, and monsters and divine beings can have scores as high as +10.
+Adventurers can have scores as high as +5, and powerful creatures can have scores as high as +10.

 ## Advantage and Disadvantage